course-details-portlet

 Course content

-The course provides an overview of various historical, ideological, theoretical perspectives and models of disability.
-The focus is on both politics and everyday life.
-General theory of deviance, normality and social and welfare policy issues are presented.
+The course provides an overview of various historical, ideological, and theoretical perspectives and models of disability.
+The focus is on perspectives relevant to both welfare policy and everyday life.
+General theories of deviance, normality, and social and welfare policy issues are also presented.

 Learning outcome

-• The student should have in-depth knowledge of disability as a community-created phenomenon.
+• Advanced knowledge of disability as a socially constructed phenomenon

 Skills: